-The island of Krk, our largest island (of around 140 square metres) has, thanks to its desirable geographical and transport position and good natural conditions, been noted as an interesting tourist area even as far back as the end of the last century.
+The island of Krk, our largest island (of around 410 square kilometers) has, thanks to its desirable geographical and transport position and good natural conditions, been noted as an interesting tourist area even as far back as the end of the last century.

 The beginnings of tourism date back to the end of nineteenth century on the island of Krk, our largest island, when the first larger groups of national tourists together with tourists coming mainly from Austria, the Czech Republic and the Republic of Slovakia, arrived on the island.
 Before the First World War, the first hotels, guest-houses and beaches had already been built on the island, from which the technical conditions and building foundations assured future tourism development.

 Between the two world wars, the construction of a large number of catering facilities continued, when more hotels, guest-houses, villas and other tourist facilities were built.
 A few parks were also built and equipped, as were beaches by the sea.
 Shortly after the end of the Second World War, tourism on the island of Krk began to develop again, and after 1964 it suddenly began to grow.

 The Main reasons for the dynamic development of the tourist flow on the island of Krk are represented by:

 - the desirable geographical position of the island,

 - the suitable natural conditions, mild climate, clean sea, good isolation and rich vegetation, particularly on the north-western part of the island,

 - having a large enough quantity of water provided from the "Ponikve" and the "Jezero",